richard8787/TOC_project/README.md

 ## Featutes
 * to check whether do the mandatory military service or not
-* to give something to remind you
+* take some message to remind you
+* cheer you up by sending you some image

 ## Finite State Machine